Alexit0/myfleet/README.md

 HOME page contains visualised data of the orders with colors representing if the transport is in need of an order.

+UPD: Now possible to add loading address form the picture.
+Just use a Snipping tool on the address section and then press Ctrl+V in the input field.

 ### Built With